-Why this is a great idea:
+Why this is matters:

 Maximize your impact:

 1. Come up with a creative idea.
 Pick a bill or ask your leader to “support the International Affairs Budget.”
 Draft out what you’ll want people to say in the video.
 Be sure to include WHY your leader should support the bill or International Affairs Budget.

 3. Film footage and edit the video.
 The shorter the better (think 1-3 minutes).

 4. Create a YouTube account if you don’t have one and upload the video.

 5. Optimize the name and description.
 Congressional offices receive summaries of where the leader is mentioned online, so it’s key that the video’s title and description name the leader and the bill.
 For example, name the video “Sen. Tywin Lannister Please Cosponsor the Education for All Act.”
 In the video description, mention the leader’s name, the bill and that you’re constituents who support The Borgen Project.

 6. Use your social media platform!
 There’s a good chance your leader’s Communications Director will see the video within 24 hours of you publishing it, but just to make sure the message is received, email the video to their office.
 You can also post the video to the leader’s Facebook page and tweet your message to the leader!

 What the title and verbiage should say: